kevinmkchin/pip-fantasy-console/optimization.md

 Remove lots of redundant safety checks.
 Just let accesses be unsafe and handle exception if thrown.

+# Optimizations Done
+KeyExists limited to current and top level scope only instead of checking the entire stack AccessAtKey And ReplaceAtKey limited to current and top level scope only

 # Interpreter structure

 InterpretExpression